 In our daily work, we use Modelica to model a wide variety of systems in the fields of thermodynamics, process and energy engineering.
 The Modelica language allows great flexibility.
 It allows us to adapt existing models at will or to create completely new ones.
 This makes it possible to simulate new innovative ideas.
 If measurement data are available, parameters can be adjusted and models validated.

-We are eager to hear your innovative ideas.
-We would be happy to consider together whether a building simulation could be useful in your project.
+We are eager to hear your innovative ideas and would be happy to consider together whether a building simulation could be useful in your project.
 Just get in touch with us.

 Lina Rosenthal